 Emergency codes help facility personnel understand how to effectively manage emergencies.
 Depending on the type of facility, emergency codes may be created by internal administrative officials or oversight agencies.

 For example, the Department of Aging and Disability Services (DADS) manages emergency code support among home and community support services agencies (HCSSAs) in Texas, like skilled nursing facilities and long-term rehabilitation facilities.
 In addition, the Centers for Medicare & Medicaid Services (CMS) provides additional direction for all provider types responding to emergencies, particularly those involving community-based or facility-based emergency communication.
 Training on such emergencies must be conducted at a minimum of every 12 months.

-Furthermore, health care facilities only have until November 15, 2017 to draft and finalize emergency preparedness administrative plans for responding to emergencies under new CMS protocols.
-Although the new requirements revolve around administrative protocols, it is important health care professionals understand the primary emergency codes first.
+Furthermore, health care facilities only have until November 15, 2017, to draft and finalize emergency preparedness administrative plans for responding to emergencies under new CMS protocols.
+Although the new requirements revolve around administrative protocols, it is important that health care professionals understand the primary emergency codes first.

 Code Silver – Active Shooter

 An active shooter is defined as an event in which an individual or group Breakdown of Active Shooter Prevalence.
 Depending on facility preference, Code Silver or Code Grey may be used interchangeably.
 However, Joint Commission standards were updated in 2010, which advise facility managers to use Code Silver to denote active shooter incidents.